OceanographyforEveryone/OpenCTD/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Baseplate seated in the housing.*

 Once you are satisfied with everything's position, it's time for EFL-90 epoxy.
 Using the epoxy gun apply the epoxy on the inside of the tube around the sensors.
-We recommend using an entire cartridge and had almost 2 cm of epoxy on the bottom.
+We recommend using an entire cartridge.
 Check periodically to make sure that nothing is leaking out of the bottom.
 Let it cure overnight.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Epoxy potting on the inside of the housing](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/potting6.jpg?raw=true "Epoxy potting on the inside of the housing")